functioncreep/satellitemusik/README.md

-# satellitemusik
+# Satellite-Music
-SuperCollider program to generate music from GPS traces.
+SuperCollider program for making music out of GPS traces.